Spring Gully drive

 - You'll need to bring your own drinking and cooking water

-- Check the weather before you set out as Spring Gully track can become boggy when it rains
+- Check the weather before you set out as Spring Gully drive is for dry weather only

 - A current NSW recreational fishing licence is required when fishing in all waters